Writing and Publishing Your Family History

 The bible of the book-publishing industry, “CMS” will help you with everything from capitalization to punctuation to reference style to guidelines for book production.

-NEHGS Guide to Genealogical Writing, 3rd ed. edited by Henry B. Hoff, CG, FASG and Penny Stratton
+NEHGS Guide to Genealogical Writing edited by Penelope L. Stratton and Henry B. Hoff, CG, FASG

 Evidence Explained: Citing History Sources from Artifacts to Cyberspace by Elizabeth Shown Mills